virtual-labs/exp-static-indeterminacy-iitd/experiment/posttest.md

 Q1.
-Calculate the Seismic Weight for multi story structure.
-Q2.
-According to you which type of soil is most fit for earthquake resistant design?
+What do you ment by redundant forces of structures.